bbuckle1959/SatX/docs/user-guide.md

    - A **red dot** on the globe where you are
    - A list of satellites sorted by **distance from you**
    - Starlink “servicing” satellite matching
+   - Distances to ground sites when you select them

 You can use SatX without location, but the nearest list and Starlink features work much better with it.